secureCryptoConfig/secureCryptoConfig/draft-kmindi-secure-crypto-config.md

 The supported algorithms are specified inside an enum/list.
 The identifiers will be compared with the supported ones in order of their occurrence inside the file.
 If one matching identifier was found this one will be used for execution.
 If it is not a matching one the value will be skipped and the next one will be compared.
-If non of the algorithms inside the selected Secure Crypto Config can be found an error will occur.
+If none of the algorithms inside the selected Secure Crypto Config can be found an error will occur.

 ### Delivery of Secure Crypto Config with Interface